digitalottoman/data-repository/README.md

 ## What metadata do you need to supply along with your dataset?

-- Your name
-- Your contact information
 - Name of dataset
+- Author
+- Author's contact information
 - Brief description (<10 words)
 - Extended description (1 paragraph)
 - Tags and keywords (indicating date range and geographic range, if possible)